Glavo/java-ffi-benchmark/README.md

 In this benchmark, the performance of Panama is about 3.5~4 times that of JNI.
 This shows the most advantageous scenario of Panama: calling Java callback function in C.

-## Raw data

-If you care about the raw data for the above results, please check out the [data](./data) folder, which contains JMH's raw logs.